JSP - Overview

 Finally, JSP is an integral part of Java EE, a complete platform for enterprise class applications.
 This means that JSP can play a part in the simplest applications to the most complex and demanding.

-Following is the list of other advantages of using JSP over other technologies:
+Following table lists out the other advantages of using JSP over other technologies −

 What is Next?

-If you are not aware of Java Programming Language then I would recommend to go through Java Tutorial to understand Java Programming.
+If you are not aware of Java Programming Language, then we would recommend you go through our Java Tutorial to understand Java Programming.